 Richard Dimples Fields

 Dimples next album, Mr. Look So Good, was named after a line in "She's Got Papers," and was really more of the same.
 It also contained his biggest hit, "If It Ain't One Thing, It's Another," a tune in which Dimples mused on the problems in his life, covering everything from an ugly pregnant girlfriend to the need to read the New Testament.
 It was an inexplicable smash on Soul radio -- his lone number one hit.
 The album also contained "Taking Applications," the sequel to "She's Got Papers," in which the post-break up Dimples character was still stinging from his "She's Got Papers" experience, but was accepting the applications of dozens of women ("Alright ladies, no cutting in the line") vying for the opportunity to replace his ex-wife.
-The song was so preposterous that it was entertaining -- though it wasn't entirely clear whether Dimples was winking as he sang it.
+The song was so preposterous that it was entertaining -- though it seemed that Dimples was laughing with his audience as he sang it.

-Dimples' Mr. Look So Good persona wore thin pretty quickly, although he continued to release albums into the mid-90s on RCA, Columbia, Capitol and his own Owch and Life Records, with very limited success.
+Dimples' Mr. Look So Good persona ultimately wore thin, although he continued to release albums into the mid-90s on RCA, Columbia, Capitol and his own Owch and Life Records, with limited impact.
 He also had some success as a producer (during the period in the 80s when it was almost required for every male soul singer to have a "girl group"), helping 9.9 on their 1985 hit, "All of Me For All Of You."
 His later cuts, such as "Your Wife Is Cheating On Us" and "Dear Mr. God" were rarely as clever as the titles or as his earlier material, and over time he appeared to become a parody of his cheating loverman persona.
 His last album was 1994's The Man Who Loves Women.

-Sadly, Dimples died of a stroke in 2000 at age 58 in Los Angeles, leaving three surviving brothers and two sisters.
-He was buried in his home town of Oakland.
+Sadly, Dimples died of a stroke in 2000 at age 58 in Novato, California and was buried back in Hammond, Louisiana.